Through the Playwrights-in-Residence program Playlab Theatre commissions playwrights to develop a work for production.

 A small delegation from Indonesia has arrived to address the rift that is developing between the Nations.
 Suharto’s wife Tien, inspired by the work of the Radovic’s, requests they design a grand theme park that embraces all the cultures of the Indonesian republic, triggering the Radovic’s lofty utopian political and architectural ideals.

 Present-day.
 New York City.
-A talented Australian environmental architect, Natalia Silverman, has been asked to join the team designing New York’s ‘Big U’ – the sea wall mitigation project that will cradle Manhattan’s financial district from rising sea levels.
+A talented Australian Geo-Engineer, Natalia Silverman, has been asked to join the team designing New York’s ‘Big U’ – the sea wall mitigation project that will cradle Manhattan’s financial district from rising sea levels.
 But isn’t building a sea wall around the world’s iconic home of big business an inherent admission of environmental failure and defeat?
 Is she saving New York, or working for the bad guys?

 Brutal Utopias examines the eternal clash between lofty ideals and realpolitik, and the search for perfection in a world that is tilting imminently toward chaos.